hiveot/hub/bindings/zwavejs/README.md

 ## Status

-This binding is under development and only partially implemented.
-Setting device configuration isn't yet supported.
+This binding is functional but only offers basic functionality.
-It is functional but breaking changes are to be expected.
+Breaking changes are to be expected, especially in the way property/event/action keys are constructed.

 TODO:
+1. Reconnect to Hub if the runtime restarts (javascript HttpSseClient bug)
-1. Report heal network status/progress of a node
+2. Report heal network status/progress of a node
 1. ZWave stick reconnect support (Recover after serial port removal)
 1. Detect and track health of nodes; dropped messages, etc.
     * timeouts; dropped messages